dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 2.7 (2024.02.18) =
+* New: loading of `Dev4Press Library` via Composer
+* New: loading of various libraries via Composer
+* Edit: various small tweaks and loading changes
+* Edit: Device Detector Library 6.4.3
+* Edit: Dev4Press Library 5.3
+* Fix: doing it wrong warning for translations on WordPress 6.7

 = 2.6 (2024.10.24) =
 * New: component: `SweepPress` with 8 more events
 * New: post meta updated: check for values equality